 College

 College tuition is probably the single largest expense parents face in raising a child.
 It is projected that a four-year degree in five years will cost approximately $106,033, which places a premium on saving as early as possible.
 Considering the student loan debt that many college-age Americans incur, the wisdom of saving as much as possible becomes alarmingly clear.
 Student loan debt is America’s second-highest consumer debt category and is higher than both credit card and auto loan debt.
-Today, there are 44 million student loan borrowers owing a combined $1.5 trillion
+Today, there are 44 million student loan borrowers owing a combined $1.5 trillion.

 Planning for an expensive and uncertain financial future is an important matter for parents.
 The high cost of raising a child and the need to prepare for things like a home loan, child daycare, and college tuition underscores the importance of planning for the future.